LANGUAGES: ENGLISH / POLSKI

 However, the Portuguese Revolution of April 25 (the famous Carnation Revolution) came and in October 1974 the building was occupied by students and teachers who were not able to attend or give classes because of a lack of classrooms in other buildings.
 Due to this fact, the diocese decided to allow the opening of the Bartolomeu Perestrelo School, which operated there until 2005.
 In 2005 the building was returned to the diocese, which has not done any restoration works in the building since, allowing it to fall into ruin.

-What is the future of the Seminário da Encarnação?
+UPDATE AUGUST 2024: The future of the Seminário da Encarnação?

-No matter what its new function will be, I really hope that its characteristic elements, especially the traditional pavement and stairs in front of the building, and of course its beautiful color, will be retained, so that the building can keep its charm and its beauty for many years to come.
+I really hope that its characteristic elements, especially the traditional pavement and stairs in front of the building, and of course its beautiful color, will be retained, so that the building can keep its charm and its beauty for many years to come.

 SEE ALSO: